The Friends’ comprehensive range of programs meant to combat invasive aquatic plants in our waterways.

 For more information about our Plant Survey program, click here.

-Our goal is to reduce existing enclaves of invasive aquatic plants.
-Generally, this involves three steps.
-First, volunteers are trained in the proper removal of invasive plants.
-Next, these volunteers place benthic barriers known as “milfoil mats” on top of the invasive plants, starving them of light and killing them.
-Lastly, our Diver Assisted Suction Harvester (DASH) team uses a vacuum hose to remove the dead plants from the water.
+Volunteers are trained in the proper removal of invasive plants by installing benthic barriers known as “milfoil mats” that starve them of light and kill them.
+Our Diver Assisted Suction Harvester (DASH) team then uses a vacuum hose to remove the dead plants from the water.
 Harvested plants are later incinerated.

 For more information about our DASH Team, click here.